p0ly60n/jobGPT/README.md

 ## Usage

 If a CV/Resume should be used to extract the personal information, place it in the root directory.
 Run the [`main.py`](main.py) script to start the project and input the needed information to start the query.
+Select the website using the checkbox.
 In case of a Resume-pdf supplied, enter the filename including the `.pdf` ending.
-It takes a while due to it being limited by OpenAIs text-generation and internet requests, so grab a coffee and come back later :) The output will be in the [`output/`](/output/) folder containing the single `.csv`-file and several cover letters named after the job corresponding to the `.csv`-file.
+It due to selenium being quite slow, so grab a coffee and come back later :) The output will be in the [`output/`](/output/) folder containing the single `.csv`-file and several cover letters named after the job corresponding to the `.csv`-file.